 While the world goes on wily-nily without us, we're off chasing visions down the hedgerows of the mind, living in a place where lines and landscapes and imaginary voices become more real than the keyboard under our fingers, the paint in the cup, the vibration of the harp string.

-"Artists often do live in two worlds," Howard comments in Part II of the JB talk with Brian & Wendy, "which is why we can seem a bit mad to other people.
+"Artists often do live in two worlds," Howard comments in the John Barleycorn talk with Brian & Wendy Froud, "which is why we can seem a bit mad to other people.
 One foot is in the real world, where we have to feed ourselves and take on practical jobs to make money, and the other foot is in the creative world, which has a different time scale and demands different things of us: that when you sit down and draw, this is what you are going to draw, and how you are going to draw.
 Living this way can be both liberating and distressing I find, in equal measure."

 "When I was young, it seemed so much easier," Brian responds.
 "You just went for it.
 Youth has an arrogance.
 Now it’s more of a struggle, but there’s still that inner voice which, when I draw a line, goes: 'No. Rub it out, draw another.
 'No.' And then, suddenly, 'Oh, yes!'
 And then I think: 'Where has that come from?
 Why is this the right line?
 While all these others, which to an observer would probably seem to be the same, were wrong?' "

-“I think the mystery of art lies in this, that the artists’ relationship is essentially with their work," writes Ursula Le Guin; "not with power, not with profit, not with themselves, not even with their audience.”
+Ursula Le Guin has said: “I think the mystery of art lies in this, that the artists’ relationship is essentially with their work, not with power, not with profit, not with themselves, not even with their audience.”

 That tends to be true for the stories and images that I inevitably find myself most drawn to: art that has arisen from a deeply personal conversation between the artist and the work at hand.
 It is art that walks perilously close to the Edge, that crosses the river of blood into Faerie, that flies so high it is scorched by the sun, and then returns to tell the tale to us.
 It is art that needed to be written, or painted, or sung, or woven, or otherwise shaped.
 It is art gifted by the Mystery to the maker...and then, in turn, gifted to us.